TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 In store $15 Off $15 Bonus Cash Coupon when you spend $75 or more on JCPenney gift cards in store February 1 through 14.
 Redeemable February 15 through 28, 2015.
 Terms and conditions apply to gift cards.
 See card for details.
 Some restrictions and exclusions apply.
 See store associate for details.

-40-50% Off Curtains and Drapes

-Select styles.

-shop curtains and drapes Red Zone Selections 50-80% Off Clearance

-In store and online.

-shop clearance Matrix, Redken and Pureology
+Matrix, Redken and Pureology

 Find all your favorite products from Matrix, Redken and Pureology now online at jcp.com.

 Our gift to you, enjoy a free 2.5oz.
 Biolage Agave Nectar Control Gel with any online salon purchase.

+shop now Red Zone Selections 50-80% Off Clearance

+In store and online.

-shop now JCP Rewards
+shop clearance JCP Rewards

 Shop to earn $10 JCP Rewards.